 Welcome to James W. Lintott Elementary School!
 Our goal at Lintott is to work together as a team to provide a safe, caring environment where all students will learn and achieve.
 The purpose of this student-parent handbook is to share important information about various school policies and procedures.
+Please note that portions of the handbook policy could change under the direction of OSPI to align with Covid-19 guidelines.
 Please read through the handbook carefully and share the information with your child.

-Whether you are new to Lintott Elementary or a returning family, we know you will find this to be a great school that is also fortunate to be part of a supportive and friendly community.
-We are confident we will have an outstanding year together.
+Whether you are new to Lintott Elementary or a returning family, I know you will find this to be a great school that is also fortunate to be part of a supportive and friendly community.
+I am confident we will have an outstanding year together.

-Our doors are always open, so please feel free to drop in anytime with questions, concerns or comments.
+My door is always open, so please feel free to drop in anytime with questions, concerns or comments.

-Sincerely, Mrs. Brenda Pohlman, Principal Merisa Wilson, Assistant Principal 360-807-7215
+Sincerely, Mrs. Brenda Pohlman, Principal 360-807-7215